 Students will be expected to read the offerings of others in the class and to provide feedback, if requested.
 They will also be expected to share their own worlds for the consideration of their classmates.
 This is a workshop for creators.

 We would love to have you join us this summer.
+All classes are $160.

-Bring your friends!
+Invite a friend.
 Save 10% when you register 2 learners for the same class.
 Save 15% when you register 3 or more learners!